How to Build your Reputation as a Freelancer

 - Arrange follow-up meetings to ensure that whatever you worked on is functioning satisfactorily.

-- Send them satisfaction surveys, feedback forms.
+- Send them satisfaction surveys, feedback forms, or just ask for testimonials.

 - Send them festive greetings.